DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 Download from the iOS App Store (iPhone) or Google Play (Android).
 - You want just _SoloLearn_, not a specialised older version.
 - Create and account to log in
-- Grab the C++ tutorial
+- Under _My Courses_ Grab the _C++ Tutorial_
 - Start doing it now in class, go as far as you can.
-- I'll let you know when to stop.
+- I'll let you know when to stop in class.
 - Continue it at home to prep for the exam.
+- At home you can stop at arrays.

 ## Enum